epfl-fsd/fsd.team/README.md

 # FSD.team'sible

-`fsdteamsible` is a ansbile wrapper to manage the fsd.team domain name on gandi.net.
+`fsdteamsible` is a ansbile wrapper to manage the fsd.team domain name on gandi.net and the vm that hosts the website.
 It uses the [ansible.suitecase](https://github.com/epfl-si/ansible.suitcase).